 When I first started swimming a jig, there was something about “pulsing” the jig that really enticed strikes.
 With a rod up at about 10 o’clock, you can reel fast and just pump the rod tip an inch or two rapidly and repeatedly in a cadence to make the jig just flare for a split second and burst.
 It looks like you’re almost walking the jig the way the rod tip moves, but really your just pausing it for a split second and the skirt flares and the legs on the trailer kick and then it’s off again.
 Randy Howell used this retrieve with great success on Lake Dardanelle in the Elite 50 he won in 2004.

-The final trick I will impart is a kill for a following fish.
-Probably the best angler I’ve been in the boat with at catching following fish on a jig is Bill Taylor, FLW Tour director.
-He’s not a jig swimmer per se, but on numerous occasions he’s caught big bass that followed his casting jig back to the boat as he reeled it quickly to make another cast.
-Bill quickly reacts to a following bass by dropping his rod, killing the reel, even punching the bail and watching his line.
+The final trick I will impart is a kill for the following fish.
+Probably the best angler I’ve been in the boat with at catching the following fish on a jig is Bill Taylor, FLW Tour director.
+He’s not a jig swimmer per se, but on numerous occasions, he’s caught big bass that followed his casting jig back to the boat as he reeled it quickly to make another cast.
+Bill quickly reacts to the following bass by dropping his rod, killing the reel, even punching the bail and watching his line.
 Then when he sees the line jump or change directions he sets and catches them.

 Looper keeps his dressings simple.
 He likes a double banded rattle ahead of the skirt, then the skirt threaded on after.
 He’ll often use a shad colored for cleaner water and a black and chartreuse for muddy waters.

 There are several good swim jigs on the market from Booyah, Buckeye, V&M, Strike King, Taylor Man’s and more if you want some ready to go swim jigs.
 I often make my own, using heads from BOSS, and I make my own skirts just because I like to have something a little different than the norm.
 I can do some things like add specific accents, add tails, and other dressings.
 And I like to wire tie my skirts.